nagyist/tao-user-guide/src/groups/exporting-groups.md

 **Step 1:** Upon opening *Groups* from the Assessment Builder Bar, either click on an existing test-taker class (folder) in the Test-taker Library panel, or click on the Groups folder itself.
 In the Actions Bar, click New Class.

 Creating a new class, or a new folder, allows the user to place items in an organized location in which they can be made ready to be transferred from one machine to another.
 When doing this, where it says “Edit group class” in the canvas area, find the field marked *Label*.
-Here the group class can be renamed, if desired.
+Here the Group class can be renamed, if desired.
 Hitting the blue *Save* button will create the class.

 <div class="hidden-video">
 [![Export Group Step 2](http://img.youtube.com/vi/PmT1DXY2Z3c/0.jpg)](http://www.youtube.com/watch?v=PmT1DXY2Z3c)